mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-*This setting is currently not available in the System Console and can only be set in ``config.json``*
+This setting isn't available in the System Console and can only be set in ``config.json``.

 **True**: Enables local mode for mmctl.